rukonbdju/my-classroom-client/README.md

 # 🎓 My Classroom Client

 **My Classroom Client** is the frontend application for a comprehensive classroom management system.
-It enables seamless interactions between students and instructors, facilitating functionalities such as course management, assignments, and real-time communication.
+It enables seamless interactions between students and instructors, such as course management, post in the classroom, likes comments etc.

 ## 🌐 Live Application